scrapinghub/scrapy-autoextract/README.rst

 - `extra` [optional] allows sending extra payload data to your AutoExtract request.
   Must be specified as ``{'autoextract': {'extra': {}}}`` request meta and must be a dict.
 - ``AUTOEXTRACT_SLOT_POLICY`` [optional] Download concurrency options.
 Defaults to ``SlotPolicy.PER_DOMAIN``
-  - If set to ``SlotPolicy.PER_DOMAIN``, then consider setting ``SCHEDULER_PRIORITY_QUEUE = 'scrapy.pqueues.DownloaderAwarePriorityQueue'`` to make better usage of AutoExtract concurrency and avoid delays
+  - If set to ``SlotPolicy.PER_DOMAIN``, then consider setting ``SCHEDULER_PRIORITY_QUEUE = 'scrapy.pqueues.DownloaderAwarePriorityQueue'``
+  to make better usage of AutoExtract concurrency and avoid delays.

 Within the spider, consuming the AutoExtract result is as easy as::